sunpy/ndcube/joss_paper/paper.md

 For example, a series of images taken sequentially with a CCD camera can be stored as a single 3-D array with two spatial axes and one temporal axis.
 The value in each array-element can represent the reading in a pixel at a given time.
-In astronomy, the relationship between the array element and the location and time in the Universe being observed is often represented by the World Coordinate System (WCS) framework.
+In astronomy, the most commonly used framework for translating between array element indices and the location and time in the Universe being observed is the World Coordinate System (WCS).
 WCS’s ability to handle many different physical types (e.g. spatial, temporal, spectral, etc.) and projections (e.g. RA and Dec., helioprojective latitude and longitude, etc.) make it a succinct, standardized and powerful way to relate array axes to the physical properties they represent.

-Due of the prevalence of N-D data and the importance of coordinate transformations, there exist mature Python packages for handling them.
+Due of the prevalence of N-D data and the importance of astronomical coordinate transformations, there exist mature Python packages for handling them.
-However, they are not suited to treating data and coordinates in a combined way.
+However, none are well-suited to treating data and coordinates in a combined way.
 This is the purpose of ndcube.

-The fundamental reason to opt for ndcube over its most similar package, xarray, is to harness the astronomy-specific World Coordinate System (WCS).
-The data model of xarray centers on the requirements and conventions of the geosciences.
-Although similar to those of astronomy in conception, they are sufficiently different in construction to cause significant friction.
-Moreover, utilizing the astropy WCS infrastructure enables us to directly read the most common file format in astronomy, FITS.
+Perhaps ndcube's most defining feature is its support for WCS via the Astropy WCS API (APE 14).
+WCS is a "functional" framework.
+Its transformations are parameterized and only evaluated on demand.
+It therefore requires more specialized tools than lookup-table-based frameworks supported by other Python packages.
+Thus ndcube fulfills a unique and important role in facilitating astronomical data analysis in Python.

 # Data Objects: The Pillars of ndcube